MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_sec_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of master aborts on split completion is masked.

-#### - PERRAsserted
+#### - ReceivedTargetAbort

-A single bit that indicates that the reporting of PERR# assertions is masked.
+A single bit that indicates that the reporting of target aborts is masked.

 #### - ReceivedMasterAbort